 - Improving the reliability of information

 Version control helps you achieve these goals by tracking changes so you can be confident everyone is always working from the correct version of a file or document.
-It allows you to see what changes, when, and by whom.
+It allows you to see what changes were made, when, and by whom.

 However, version control does not typically provide visibility into why changes were made or how those changes impact other aspects of the project.
 A configuration management system, on the other hand, would enable you to see how a requirement change impacts other requirements.

-For instance, imagine you’re planning on building a house, and your electrician wants to move the electrical panel over 1 foot from the location originally planned in the blueprints.
+Imagine you’re planning on building a house, and your electrician wants to move the electrical panel over one foot from the location originally planned in the blueprints.

 Version control would track this change.
 But assessing the impact of the change would fall on the reviewers and approvers of the new blueprints.
 Configuration management would automatically flag issues.
-So if moving the panel will put it in the way of the water line, the system can warn you of this.
+If moving the panel would put it in the way of the water line, the system can warn you of this.